VILLASframework/documentation/doc/node/Installation.md

 VILLASnode can be compiled from source using [CMake](http://cmake.org).
 This process has been tested with the following Linux distributions:

- - Fedora 29
+ - Fedora 33
  - Debian 10 (Buster)
- - Ubuntu 18.04 (Bionic Beaver)
+ - Ubuntu 20.04 (Bionic Beaver)
-   - **Note:** libwebsockets needs to be installed from source.
-Packaged version is outdated.
- - Centos 7
+ - Centos 8
- - Raspbian (Debian Buster)
+ - Alpine Edge

 ## Prerequisites